Development & Aid

 Flickr | Norad - Norwegian Agency for Development Cooperation

-The upholding of children's rights is essential to prevent these types of abuses.
-In many cases education, in particular the education of girls, can stop the preconditions to these social issues and rights violations.
-Education is the key to giving boys and a girls a much greater chance of reaching their full potential.
+Upholding children's rights is essential to prevent these types of abuses.
+Education, particularly girls' education, can often prevent preconditions for these social issues and rights violations.
+Education is the key to giving boys and girls a greater chance of reaching their full potential.

-Better World Info provides a wealth of information on children in developing countries, for further reading, checkout our categories on the right to education, education in conflict, the importance of peace, environmental, and human rights education, literacy, FGM, the use of dowries, children in war zones, child protection, street children, and orphanages.
+Explore our categories on the right to education, education in conflict, the importance of peace, environmental and human rights education, literacy, FGM, the use of dowries, children in war zones, child protection, street children, and orphanages.

-The Middle East and North Africa category features information on the numerous conflicts which are plaguing the region, and various uprisings which have taken place over the years.
-Find information on the resulting humanitarian crises, and aid efforts to reduce suffering.
+The Middle East and North Africa category features information on the numerous conflicts plaguing the region and various uprisings that have taken place over the years.
+Find information on the resulting humanitarian crises and aid efforts to reduce suffering.

 Regarding Asia and the Pacific, discover material on the implications of climate change in the region, positive examples and success stories, dam projects, and the green revolution.

-In 2022 Latin America witnessed the highest number of attacks on environmental defenders, making it the most lethal region globally - 40% of which were indigenous peoples.
-Mexico, Colombia, Brazil, and Nicaragua rank as the most at risk countries.
+In 2022, Latin America witnessed the highest number of attacks on environmental defenders, making it the most lethal region globally - 40% of which were Indigenous peoples.
+Mexico, Colombia, Brazil, and Nicaragua are the most at-risk countries.
 Find information on various indigenous populations, the war on drugs, and rising inequality.

 Be sure to check out our country-by-country guides on politics and human rights for further essential reading.